Large Language Models Are Human-Level Prompt Engineers: Additional Experimental Results

 \subsection{Instruction Induction}

 We assess the effectiveness of zero-shot and few-shot in-context learning on 24 instruction induction tasks proposed in \citet{honovich2022instruction}.
 The tasks span many facets of language understanding, from simple phrase structure to similarity and causality identification.
-We refer the reader to Appendix A of \citet{honovich2022instruction} for detailed descriptions of each task.
-For each task, we sample five input-output pairs from the training data and select the best instruction using algorithm \ref{alg:ape}.
+We provide a detailed descriptions of each task in Appendix B. For each task, we sample five input-output pairs from the training data and select the best instruction using algorithm \ref{alg:ape}.
 Then, we evaluate the quality of the instruction by executing the instruction on InstructGPT \footnote{We use the \textit{text-davinci-002} via the OpenAI API (\url{https://beta.openai.com/}).
 Though not stated explicitly in the API, we assume the models are those reported by \citet{ouyang2022training}.}.
-We repeat our experiments five times with different random seeds to report the mean and standard deviation of the best performing result in each seed and report the best overall performance in Appendix (Figure \ref{fig:app-zero-shot-best} and \ref{fig:app-few-shot-best}).
+We repeat our experiments five times with different random seeds to report the mean and standard deviation.
 The exact templates for our experiments can be found in Appendix (Table \ref{table:raw_templates}).

 \paragraph{Zero-shot Learning} We compare our method against two baselines: human prompt engineers (Human)\footnote{\mbox{We use the gold annotations from \citet{honovich2022instruction}, which were manually verified for correctness.}} and the model-generated instruction algorithm proposed by \citet{honovich2022instruction}.
 This algorithm can be thought of as a greedy version of \algname, without a search and selection process; thus, we refer to it as ``Greedy''.
 Figure \ref{fig:main-zero-shot} shows the zero-shot performance of InstructGPT using human instructions and model generated instructions.
-Our algorithm outperforms ``Greedy'' on every task and achieves equal or better than human performance on 19 of 24 tasks.
-Moreover, the Interquartile Mean (IQM) \citep{agarwal2021deep} across all 24 tasks in Figure \ref{fig:highlight} suggests that \algname~with InstructGPT outperforms human-engineered prompts, obtaining an IQM of 0.765 vs humans' 0.749.
+Our algorithm outperforms ``Greedy'' on every task and achieves equal or better than human performance on 24 of 24 tasks.
+Moreover, the Interquartile Mean (IQM) \citep{agarwal2021deep} across all 24 tasks in Figure \ref{fig:highlight} suggests that \algname~with InstructGPT outperforms human-engineered prompts, obtaining an IQM of 0.810 vs humans' 0.749.
 We summarize the instruction selected by \algname~for each task in Appendix (Table \ref{table:best_instructions_all}).